Location One Frequently Asked Questions

 What is the Exhibition Program?

 Our central contribution to the artistic community and the public-at-large.
 All work shown in our exhibitions will be created at Location One or in collaboration with our curators.
-Each season, we have five exhibitions, two by emerging artists, one by our senior artist-in-residence and two group shows of work by our residents. more info >>
+Each season, we have five exhibitions, usually drawn from our group of International Fellows – often including work one by our senior artist-in-residence.
+Throughout the year work by emerging artists is presented in the Project Room or Performance Space. more info >>

 How do I propose an exhibition?